 Uber’s surge maps already have this effect with lots of new drivers immediately gravitating towards surge zones, but as more and more show-up, surge and demand disappears.
 That’s why we tell new drivers not to chase the surge!
 The quality of information matters and knowing who gets it could make a big difference in earnings.

-The feed on the Uber driver app contains a lot of helpful information, but there was never a way to access old messages or control what showed up at the top.
+The feed on the new Uber driver app contains a lot of helpful information, but there was never a way to access old messages or control what showed up at the top.
 Notifications operates a lot more like an inbox, so you should have a record of every notification and once you read them, they’ll get marked as read.
 This is a simple design that makes sense for drivers.